CitalKishan/offlineFirstPrototype/README.md

 check if deleted
 delete all images
 check if deleted
+upload multiple images and delete the last image before its been uploaded check number of images uploaded to cloud delete all images

+Persistent storage
+upload image
+force stop the app
+reopen the app
+check the number of uploaded images
+Check the number of images showing in the device delete image upload multiple images force stop the app reopen the app check if uploaded images are still there delete all images

+BACK TO BACK PICK
+Pick image again at the time of uploading the image Pick multiple images again at the time of uploading multiple image

 Internet off
+upload image
+delete image
+turn internet on
+check if anything is on the cloud
+Turn internet off
 upload image
 turn internet on
 check image uploaded to cloud